FAITHWEAR MINISTRY SCROLL— February 14, 2026

 And this overshadowing was not new.
 In the wilderness, when the Tabernacle was completed, a cloud descended and overshadowed the Tent of Meeting.
 The glory of the Lord filled the sanctuary so powerfully that even Moses could not enter (Exodus 40:34–35).
 The people trembled because they could not explain what they saw — a holy presence resting on a vessel set apart.
 This is the same language the angel used when he spoke to Mary: “The Holy Spirit will come upon you, and the power of the Most High will overshadow you” (Luke 1:35).
 The pattern did not change — the vessel changed.
 Mary became the living Tabernacle, the place where heaven touched earth, not through human effort but through divine overshadowing.
 Just as no man filled the sanctuary, no man initiated the conception.
 Just as the glory dwelled in the holy place, Christ was formed within her.

 But Mary’s story also speaks deeply to single mothers — to every woman who has ever felt alone, overwhelmed, or unprepared for the weight she carries.
 She was young, unmarried, and suddenly responsible for a life she did not plan — a life placed inside her by God Himself.
-She felt the fear, the uncertainty, the questions.
-Yet she believed that the God who called her would also provide for her.
-And in His goodness, God had already prepared Joseph long before Mary ever faced her crisis.
-Joseph was chosen to be the steady, righteous man who would stand beside her, protect her, and help raise the Savior of the world.
+She felt the fear, the uncertainty, and the questions, yet she believed that the God who called her would also provide for her.
+No matter how a child enters a woman’s womb, whether through marriage or outside of it, Mary shows us what it means to trust God with the unexpected.
+She accepted a responsibility she never imagined she would bear, and she surrendered her life to the One who authored her story.
+And if you are married, the truth remains the same: trust God, raise your children in faith, and rely on every provision the Lord has already prepared.
+Mary’s obedience teaches every mother — single or married — that God does not abandon the women He entrusts with life.
+He provides strength for the journey, grace for the calling, and covering for every season of motherhood.

 Every prophecy converged in her womb.
 The Child born was the Son given — fully human, fully divine (Isaiah 9:6).
 Born in Bethlehem as Micah foretold (Micah 5:2), suffering as Isaiah revealed (Isaiah 53), and coming to save His people from their sins as the angel declared (Matthew 1:21).
 He came to destroy the works of the devil (1 John 3:8), to reveal the Father (John 14:9), to bring light into darkness (John 1:5), to reconcile heaven and earth (Colossians 1:20), and to pour out the Spirit on all flesh (Acts 2:17).
 His birth was the beginning of a kingdom that cannot be shaken (Hebrews 12:28).